Getting back to work with back pain depends on what your day is usually like. But there are some basics that apply to everyone.

 - Avoid bending, leaning, or twisting at the waist.
 Keep your workstation and tools within easy reach.

 - Take breaks.

 - Take 10- to 15-second breaks.
 For example, look away from your computer monitor, stand up, or stretch your arms.
 Short breaks reduce eyestrain and muscle tension.

 - Move around.
-When you are sitting, change your position often.
+When you sit, change your position often.
 Switch between standing and sitting, if possible.

 - If you can, go for a walk.
 This can be as simple as walking up and down the hall.
 If possible, leave the building and walk a few blocks.

 - Stretch your body.
-Get up out of your chair and stretch your arms, shoulders, back, and legs.
-When you are sitting, shrug and relax your shoulders.
+Get up out of your chair, and stretch your arms, shoulders, back, and legs.
+When you sit, shrug and relax your shoulders.
 Do this at least every hour.
-It doesn't hurt to do it more!
+It doesn't hurt to do it more often.

 Be aware of your surroundings.
 Use common sense.
 Don't lift more than you need to, and don't carry loads farther than you have to.
 Take short breaks when your back starts to hurt.
 Watch for hazards to avoid falling down.
 These small things can make a big difference.

 William H. Blahd Jr. MD, FACEP - Emergency Medicine

 Adam Husney MD - Family Medicine